awesome-club/not-a-framework/README.md

   - `@load` - DOM element is loaded in the page.
 - Attribute values can be:
   - Server calls `method:<url>` which will be performed asynchronously to change server state;
+    - Elements triggering server calls can have a `to`, `to:prepend` or `to:append` attribute defining a target element whenre the server response would be inserted.
-  - JS code to change local signal based state.
+  - JS code to change local signal based state;
+  - Elements triggering events can have a `before` attribute which executes JS code.
+If the before function returns false, the event handler will not be executed.

 ### Bindings
 - You can bind any DOM attribute to a Signal value (`:name`, `:value`, ...)